grantaj/kamalot/README.md

 #### Ableton Live 8×8 Grid MIDI Mapping

-Here is the mapping for [Launchpad Mini MK3](https://downloads.novationmusic.com/novation/launchpad-mk3/launchpad-mini-mk3-0)
+Here is the mapping for [Launchpad Mini MK3](https://downloads.novationmusic.com/novation/launchpad-mk3/launchpad-mini-mk3-0) in **Session Mode**

 The 8×8 grid corresponds to **MIDI Note On messages** on **MIDI Channel 1**.
 The layout below shows the note numbers sent by each pad